 This hearty stew, seemingly created to get rid of all of a week's leftovers, or to get the home cook a respite by combining almost all of the Dominican traditional lunch in one single pot, was unknown to me until my readers brought it to my attention.

-But, alas, as it almost always happens, they each had a different recipe, born out their own family traditions.
-As I usually do I settled for the one I liked best.
-This it it.
+As it almost always happens, everyone had a different recipe, born out their own family traditions.
+As I usually do, I settled for the one I liked best.
+This is it.

 I hope you love it as much as I did.